Te Wānanga o Aotearoa_Te Tirohanga Māori

 Completing this programme means you’ll be able to:

-• Use te reo Māori to express tikanga practices and concepts
+• Use te reo Māori communication skills to discuss tikanga practices and concepts

 Mā te mahi ka ako